mtmosier/sf-i-voice-companion/README.md

 ##### The companion doesn't respond correctly more often than not.

-This is a common problem with speech recognition, especially when using the built-in speech engine from windows.
+This is a common problem with speech recognition, especially when using the built-in speech engine provided with windows.
 The first thing to try is to train your speech engine.
 [Here are the instructions provided by Microsoft for doing so.](https://support.microsoft.com/en-us/help/4027176/windows-10-use-voice-recognition)

-I have some issues with failed recognition myself, due to living in a noisy apartment.
+I have some issues with failed recognition myself due to living in a noisy apartment.
 That's the reason why many voice commands in this profile have multiple methods of calling them.
 For example, you can say "Switch to battle ship" or "Swap to battle" or "Change to battle ship", all of which do the same thing.
 [View the voice command reference guide](https://htmlpreview.github.io/?https://github.com/mtmosier/sf-i-voice-companion/blob/master/VoiceAttack/Reference/Starfighter%20Infinity%20Companion%20Reference.html) to see all commands, and command variations available.

 If you're still having trouble with your voice recognition I suggest reading over this [post on the VoiceAttack forums](https://forum.voiceattack.com/smf/index.php?topic=1635.0), which covers more advanced troubleshooting methods better than I ever could.

 ##### Sometimes the companion responds several seconds late, or not at all.

 I have found that on occasion companion responses may get quite laggy.
 I'm continuing to look in to the issue, though I'm honestly not sure how much control I have over this.
-So far it seems that the speech engine gets less priority than the running game, and if the game is taxing your system the speech engine is high up on the list of processes to be delayed.
+So far it seems that the speech engine gets less priority than the running game, and if the game is taxing your system the speech engine is high on the list of processes which get delayed.

 One thing I would suggest is to open the "[Config] General" profile command under Configuration and reduce the number of weapon group names (>>weaponGroupNameList) and ship names (>>shipNameListStr) included in the profile.
 Each weapon group added to the list increases the total number of commands the speech engine has to search for by over a dozen per, which can adversely affect performance.
 Ship names have less of an impact, but can help nonetheless.
 Also consider changing the number of weapon groups available under each group name (>>maxWeaponGroupNum).
 I've set this value to 3 by default, which I find to be a good compromise between performance and usability.
 Setting it to 2, or even 1 would be less taxing on your system.